Laser-based powder bed fusion systems for metals

 How does the process work?

 The process is a cycle of three steps:

-The laser scans the cross-section of the part to be build.
+The laser scans the cross-section of the part to be built.

-The powder grains fully melt and solidify as dense material.
+The powder grains fully melt and solidify to dense material.

 This first layer bond onto the build platform.